 Catching a flight is typically the fastest, easiest way to travel, but costs can add up fast.
-The 2016 average domestic round-trip plane ticket in the U.S. was $349, but this doesn’t include extras like baggage fees and non-complimentary inflight entertainment.
+The 2019 average domestic round-trip plane ticket in the U.S. was $260.31, but this doesn’t include extras like baggage fees and non-complimentary in-flight entertainment.

 Many mid-sized cities have only one airport, leaving you no choice as to which one you’ll fly in or out of.
-Many major metropolises have multiple airports, however, so be sure to check rates at each before booking your flight.
+Major metropolises typically have multiple airports, however, so be sure to check rates at each before booking your flight.

-A few major metropolitan areas with multiple airports include Chicago, New York and the Bay Area.
+In addition to Los Angeles, a few other major metropolitan areas with multiple airports include Chicago, New York the San Francisco Bay Area.
 Keep the lesser-traveled airports on your radar, and remember that some carriers only fly into certain airports.
 For example, Southwest only flies into Chicago’s Midway.

 Of course, it’s also wise to make sure transportation to your destination from the alternate airport doesn’t override your savings.
-Stretch your dollar as far as it can go by calculating the total cost of your trip before booking.
+You’ll want to follow these financial to-dos before going on a trip.
+You can stretch your dollar as far as it can go by calculating the total cost of your trip before booking.